utopeeuh/backspace-typetest/README.md

 - korean
 - french

-## Initial Features:
-Initially, the typing test will only be capable of displaying a set number of words (15/30/50/100/200).

 ## Planned Features:
-### Theme editor & Theme Page
+### Theme editor
 You''ll be able to create one single custome theme, using a color pickers.
-Or switch to a pre-made light theme.
-### Records
-Will record personal bests (WPM + ACC) for all typing modes.
 ### Timer
 Typing test will run for a set time.
-### Additional Languages
-- Indonesian
-- Thai